Sterculia urens

 - A wed site of native Indian plants, plus cultivated and naturalized species.
 It has good quality photos and terse details on more than 3,000 species and cultivars.

 ].
-Most commonly used as a famine food[
+Eaten on a local basis, though they are most commonly used as a famine food[

 303- Title